1. Tell us about yourself.

 9. Have you had any important mentors during law school?
 If so, who?

-My most important mentors in the law school were Professor Hillel Bavli and Judge Harlin Hale, whose courses I took and whose advice and insight I have greatly benefitted from, and Judge Brantley Starr, who I had the wonderful opportunity to work for through the Federal Judicial Externship program.
+My most important mentors in the law school were Professor Hillel Bavli and Judge Harlin Hale, whose courses I took and whose advice and insight I have greatly benefited from, and Judge Brantley Starr, who I had the wonderful opportunity to work for through the Federal Judicial Externship program.
 Outside the law school, my most important mentors were former Texas appellate justice Michael Toth, whose judicial election campaign I had the opportunity to manage prior to law school, and SMU alum Barry McBee, who along his wife Susanna have been incredible mentors to Courtney and I since well before we came to SMU.

 10. Where do you see yourself in 5 and 10 years?